simov/express-admin/markdown/multiple.md

 }
 ```

-Here based on the specific `class-name` specified in `settings.json` each textarea is initialized accordingly.
+Here based on a specific `class-name` specified for each column inside the `settings.json` file, the corresponding textarea is initialized accordingly.

-The `CKEDITOR.replaceAll` loop throgh all textareas on the page and filter out only those that need to be initialized as ckeditors.
-The most important bit is that you should always exclude the textareas that are inside the hidden row for an inline record.
-That's easy because all of them have class `blank` on their containing row.
+The `CKEDITOR.replaceAll` method loops throgh all textareas on the page and filter out only to those that needs to be initialized as ckeditors.
+The most important bit is that you should always exclude the textareas that are contained inside the hidden row for an inline record.
+That's easy because all of them have a `blank` class on their containing row.

-The `tr:not(.blank) .tinymce` selector filter only to those textareas that have the `class-name` specified in `settings.json` but not contained inside hidden rows.
-You should always exclude the textareas that are inside the hidden row for an inline record.
-That's easy because all of them have class `blank` on their containing row.
+The `tr:not(.blank) .tinymce` selector filters out only to those textareas that have the `class-name` we specified in `settings.json`, but not contained inside a hidden row.
+The most important bit is that you should always exclude the textareas that are contained inside the hidden row for an inline record.
+That's easy because all of them have a `blank` class on their containing row.

 The hidden textareas are initialized when they are appended to the document body.
 The `onAddInline` is an event like global function that is called each time an inline record is appended to the list of records.
 The `rows` parameters contain all table rows that's been added.
-Again we initialize all textareas according to their specific `class-name` specified in `settings.json`.
+Again we loop through all of them and initialize only those textareas that have the class we specified in `settings.json`

   [1]: http://ckeditor.com